-89. Inspectors will include an area for priority action where a serious weakness is placing children at risk of inadequate protection or significant harm.
+- 91. Inspectors will include an area for priority action where a serious weakness is placing children at risk of inadequate protection or significant harm.
 Priority actions may result from particular or localised failings to protect children as well as systemic failures or deficits.
-Examples of situations that could result in a priority action are:

-- weakness in processes, decision-making and practice that result in a failure to respond to and investigate child protection referrals - unrecognised or unallocated child protection cases and/or significant delays in addressing child protection concerns - failure to manage the timeliness or quality of assessment and planning for children and young people in need of protection - failure to address practice deficits in multi-agency referral and assessment arrangements that were identified as areas of learning from serious case reviews or as actions from previous inspection findings - a significant shortfall in capacity (including frontline staffing numbers and/or qualifications and expertise) or lack of effective management oversight and supervision that impacts adversely on the protection of children - significant delays in allocating or assessing children in need cases, which exposes those children to potential and unquantified risk of harm - ineffective partnership working and/or poor information sharing which impacts on the arrangements to protect children from significant harm. - 90.
+Examples of situations that could result in a priority action are: - weakness in processes, decision-making and practice that result in a failure to respond to and investigate child protection referrals - unrecognised or unallocated child protection cases and/or significant delays in addressing child protection concerns - failure to manage the timeliness or quality of assessment and planning for children and young people in need of protection - failure to address practice deficits in multi-agency referral and assessment arrangements that were identified as areas of learning from serious case reviews or as actions from previous inspection findings - a significant shortfall in capacity (including frontline staffing numbers and/or qualifications and expertise) or lack of effective management oversight and supervision that impacts adversely on the protection of children - significant delays in allocating or assessing children in need cases, which exposes those children to potential and unquantified risk of harm - ineffective partnership working and/or poor information sharing which impacts on the arrangements to protect children from significant harm. - 92.
 This is not an exhaustive list.
-Any practice that leads to children being at immediate or potential risk of significant harm could lead to a priority action. - 91.
+Any practice that leads to children being at immediate or potential risk of significant harm could lead to a priority action. - 93.
+If an area for priority action is relevant to the local authority, Ofsted will inform the Department for Education (DfE).
+The DfE may contact the local authority to discuss the findings. - 94.
 The letter of findings is an overview of the strengths and areas for development.
 Not everything discussed at the feedback meeting will be in the letter.
 If there are matters where an inspectorate decides to provide further detail to a particular agency to help them understand and act on the findings, that inspectorate may write to that agency directly after the inspection.
-This will occur by exception. - 92.
-The letter will usually be sent or copied (as required) to the following people or their local equivalents: - local authority: director of children's services, chief executive - health: the clinical commissioning group (CCG) chief executive and executive lead for safeguarding children - police force: the chief constable, police and crime commissioner and force liaison officer - probation: manager of the youth offending service, director of the National Probation Service (NPS), the head of the NPS local delivery unit, the chief executive of the community rehabilitation company - the chair of the LSCB.
+This will occur by exception.

+- 95. The letter will usually be sent or copied (as required) to the following people or their local equivalents: - local authority: director of children's services, chief executive - health: the clinical commissioning group (CCG) chief executive and executive lead for safeguarding children - police force: the chief constable, police and crime commissioner and force liaison officer - probation: manager of the youth offending service, director of the National Probation Service (NPS), the head of the NPS local delivery unit, the chief executive of the community rehabilitation company13 - the person responsible for independent scrutiny of the local safeguarding arrangements